ncguilbeault/BonZeb/Examples/Multi-animal Tracking/README.md

 ![](images/freeswimming1.png)

 We use the same basic structure for multi-animal tracking as described in [Timed online tracking](<../Behavioural Tracking and Analysis#timed-online-tracking>).
+The differences between that workflow and this workflow are contained within the `MultiAnimalTracking` nested workflow.
-Inside the `MultiAnimalTracking` group workflow is shown below.
+Inside the `MultiAnimalTracking` workflow is shown below.

 ![](images/freeswimming2.png)